Ndutaw/alx-low_level_programming/0x00-hello_world/README.md

-compiles a C file and creates an executable name cisfun and will be saved in the variable C program that prints Programming is like building a multilingual puzzle followed by a new line, use function puts and program should end with the value 0 prints exactly -with proper grammar but the outcome is a pice of art.use funtion printf,program shpuld return 0
+compiles a C file and creates an executable name cisfun and will be saved in the variable C program that prints Programming is like building a multilingual puzzle followed by a new line, use function puts and program should end with the value 0 prints exactly -with proper grammar but the outcome is a pice of art.use funtion printf,program shpuld return 0 prints the size of various types on the computer it is compilde and run on. should produce th exact same output as in the example, warning are allowed, program should return 0